-NOTE 1: Step 3 to step 5 are related with special handling in EC and are introduced in the procedure to show how the enhancements in the previous steps can support the Service Switch mechanism.
+NOTE 1: Step 3 and step 4 are related with special handling in EC and are introduced in the procedure to show the end-to-end procedures to support the Service Switch mechanism.

 NOTE 2: Step 1 to step 2e can also be used to support general DNS solutions.